bomonike/azure-chatgbt/README.md

 - `API key`: set the `AZURE_OPENAI_TYPE` environment variable to `azure` and the `AZURE_OPENAI_KEY` environment variable to the key of your Azure OpenAI resource.
 You can use the regional endpoint, such as [https://eastus.api.cognitive.microsoft.com/](https://eastus.api.cognitive.microsoft.com/), in the `AZURE_OPENAI_BASE` environment variable, to connect to the Azure OpenAI resource.

 - `Azure Active Directory`: set the `AZURE_OPENAI_TYPE` environment variable to `azure_ad` and use a service principal or managed identity with the [DefaultAzureCredential](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) object to acquire a security token from Azure Active Directory.
 For more information on the DefaultAzureCredential in Python, see [Authenticate Python apps to Azure services by using the Azure SDK for Python](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate?tabs=cmd).
 Make sure to assign the `Cognitive Services User` role to the service principal or managed identity used to authenticate to your Azure OpenAI Service.
 For more information, see [How to configure Azure OpenAI Service with managed identities](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/managed-identity).
-If you want to use Azure AD integrated security, you need to create a custom subdomain for your Azure OpenAI resource and use the specific endpoint containing the custom domain, such as [https://myopenai.openai.azure.com/](https://myopenai.openai.azure.com/) where myopenai is the custom subdomain.
+If you want to use Entra integrated security, you need to create a custom subdomain for your Azure OpenAI resource and use the specific endpoint containing the custom domain, such as [https://myopenai.openai.azure.com/](https://myopenai.openai.azure.com/) where myopenai is the custom subdomain.
 If you specify the regional endpoint, you get an error like the following: `Subdomain does not map to a resource`.
 Hence, pass the custom domain endpoint in the `AZURE_OPENAI_BASE` environment variable.
 In this case, you also need to refresh the security token periodically.

 <hr />